tomjoht/learnapidoc/_docs/Introduction to REST APIs/docapis_what_is_a_rest_api.md

 section: introtoapis
 ---

-{: .note}
-This course is all about learning by doing, but while <i>doing</i> various activities, I'll periodically pause and dive into some more abstract concepts to fill in more detail.
+This course is all about learning by doing, but while *doing* various activities, I'll periodically pause and dive into some more abstract concepts to fill in more detail.
 This is one of those deep dive moments.
+Here we'll dive into what a REST API is, comparing it to other types of APIs like SOAP.
+REST APIs have common characteristics but no definitive standards or protocols like their predecessors did.

+{% if site.target == "web" %}
+* TOC
+{:toc}
+{% endif %}

+## What is an API?

 In general, an API (or Application Programming Interface) provides an interface between two systems.
 It's like a cog that allows two systems to interact with each other.
 In this case, the two systems are computers that interact programmatically through the API.